-The new construction consists of two “jewel boxes” wings located to the north and south of the original H-shaped library.
+The new construction consists of two “jewel box” wings located to the north and south of the original H-shaped library.
 The south wing holds special collections, archives, and rare books; the north wing includes learning spaces, a café, and a digital media hub.
-The jewel boxes are made up of steel-framed composite slab construction with continuous curved steel ring beams supporting a series of reinforced concrete walls to define the window openings.
+The jewel boxes comprise steel frame and composite slab construction with continuous curved steel ring beams supporting a series of reinforced concrete walls to define the window openings.
 Silman designed the steel framing to accommodate over 800 MEP penetrations.

 A site with clay soils and a high water table required creative foundation solutions.
 Instead of dewatering or excavating the existing clay layer, which would have significantly impacted the overall project schedule and costs, the project team installed new pile foundations at the south basement by locally drilling through the existing mat slab and using the new pile caps to help resist hydrostatic uplift.
-The basement roof slab and part of the top of the foundation wall were replaced with new landscaping and a basement roof structure buried below grade.
+This project also replaced the basement roof slab and part of the top of the foundation wall with new landscaping and a basement roof structure buried below grade.

-Despite the increase in interior floor area, the project team managed to decrease the building’s footprint by about 25%, returning lost green space to the adjacent grounds in deference to Frederick Law Olmsted’s original 1893 design.
-The Neilson Library renovation project, designed to achieve LEED Gold certification, is part of a larger campus library master plan.
+Despite the increase in overall interior floor area, the project team managed to decrease the building’s footprint by about 25%, returning lost green space to the adjacent grounds in alignment with Frederick Law Olmsted’s original 1893 design.
+The Neilson Library renovation project, designed to achieve LEED Gold certification, is part of a larger Smith College campus library master plan.